PCL INJURIES

 Surgeons typically use grafts to replace the damaged ligament, helping to restore knee function.
 Post-surgery, rehabilitation plays a crucial role in recovery, with exercises designed to gradually increase the knee’s strength and flexibility.
 The goal of PCL injury treatment is to return the patient to their pre-injury activity level while minimizing the risk of further knee complications.
 Regular follow-ups with the healthcare provider ensure the treatment is progressing as planned.

-PCL Injury Recovery
+Recovery for a PCL Injury

 PCL injury recovery involves a structured rehabilitation program focused on restoring knee strength, stability, and function.
 After an initial period of rest to allow swelling to subside, patients typically begin physical therapy under the guidance of a healthcare professional.
 Early exercises focus on gently restoring the range of motion while avoiding stress on the healing ligament.
 As the knee stabilizes, therapists introduce strength training exercises, particularly for the quadriceps and hamstrings, which support the knee joint.